Friedrich Hartogs

 Friedrich Moritz "Fritz" Hartogs (20 May 1874 - 18 August 1943) was a German-Jewish mathematician, known for his work on set theory and foundational results on several complex variables.

 Life

 Hartogs was the son of the merchant Gustav Hartogs and his wife Elise Feist and grew up in Frankfurt am Main.

-He studied at the Königliche Technische Hochschule Hannover, at the Technische Hochschule Charlottenburg, at the University of Berlin, and at the Ludwig Maximilian University of Munich, graduating with a doctorate in 1903 (supervised by Alfred Pringsheim).
-He did his Habilitation in 1905 and was Privatdozent and Professor in Munich (from 1910 to 1927 extraordinary professor and since 1927 ordinary professor).
+He studied at the Königliche Technische Hochschule in Hanover, at the Technische Hochschule Charlottenburg, at the Friedrich Wilhelm University of Berlin, and at the Ludwig-Maximilians-Universität München, graduating with a doctorate in 1903 that was supervised by Alfred Pringsheim.
+He obtained his Habilitation in 1905 and was Privatdozent and from 1910 professor at the Ludwig-Maximilians-Universität München, until 1927 as extraordinary professor and afterward as ordinary professor.

 As a Jew, he suffered greatly under the Nazi regime: he was fired in 1935, was mistreated and briefly interned in Dachau concentration camp in 1938, and eventually committed suicide in 1943.